Prison Journalism Navigator

 K-9: A code for “Police are coming.”
 Sometimes referred to as FIVE-O

 KICKING ROCKS: A term used to describe when someone is loitering.
 Typically used when telling someone to keep moving and not stop for conversation.
+See usage example here.

 LIGHT ‘EM UP: To attack or fight someone abruptly and severely using fists or FIRE (shank or knife).

-LOCKER SHOPPING: To comment (or steal) the contents of another person’s private locker.
+LOCKER SHOPPING: To comment on (or steal) the contents of another person’s private locker.
 Usage example: “Hey what you locker shopping for?”

 LOCK IN A SOCK: To literally put a lock in a sock to hit someone.